 The Audit Committee makes recommendations to the Board regarding the engagement of the Company's independent registered public accounting firm, reviews the plan, scope and results of the audit, reviews the Company's policies and procedures with the Company's management concerning internal accounting and financial controls, and reviews changes in accounting policy and the scope of non-audit services, which may be performed by the Company's independent registered public accounting firm.
-The Audit Committee also monitors policies to prohibit unethical, questionable or illegal activities by the Company's employees.
-The "Audit Committee Report" section of this Proxy Statement describes in more detail the Audit Committee's responsibilities, particularly with regard to the Company's financial statements and its interactions with the Company's independent registered public accounting firm.
+The Audit Committee also monitors policies to prohibit unethical, questionable or illegal activities by the Company's responsibilities, particularly with regard to the Company's financial statements and its interactions with the Company's independent registered public accounting firm.